kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 Go is a highly opinionated language:

-All Go source code is formatted the same, thanks to the `gofmt` command.
-This is a bold language decision and it's given programmers the ability to read and comprehend new code quickly.
+All Go source code is formatted the same, thanks to the `gofmt` command: a bold (and unprecedented?) language decision that has given programmers the ability to read and comprehend new code quickly.

 It also supports tools that manipulate and operate on source code, and allows for high-quality generated code.